Careers360 Logo

 Root System

-The plant's descending portion grows beneath the earth’s roots.
+The root system of the plant grows beneath the earth’s surface.
 The seed's radicle develops downward and branches out during germination.
 The root system is made up of the branches and the central root.
 Because roots do not contain chlorophyll, they are not green in colour.
 Roots are positively geotropic and hydrotropic, meaning they grow towards the ground and water, and they are negatively phototropic, meaning they grow away from light.

 Types of Root Systems